nuitrcs/r_intro_june2018/README.md

 If you're familiar with git, you can [log in to Quest](https://kb.northwestern.edu/page.php?id=70705) and clone the repository.
 Then connect to [RStudio on the Quest Analytics Nodes](https://kb.northwestern.edu/71895) and navigate to the directory.
 It's easier to find directories in `/home` than in `/projects`

 Alternatively, you can download the files to your laptop, as in option 1 above, then [transfer them to Quest via SFTP](https://kb.northwestern.edu/page.php?id=70521); save them somewhere in your `/home` directory, which is where you'll be by default when you connect to Quest via SFTP.
 Then navigate to the directory after you connect to [RStudio on the Quest Analytics Nodes](https://kb.northwestern.edu/71895).

+Open the workshops materials as a project in RStudio: File menu > Open Project..., then navigate to the location of the file.

 ## Types of Files